Angel-125/DSEV/GameData/WildBlueIndustries/DSEV/Readme.txt

 ---REVISION HISTORY---

+2.0.0.7
+New Parts
+- Personal Airlock Module: This surface-attached and stack-mounted airlock holds a single kerbal.
+It is styled to fit with the upcoming Nautilus.
+- D2 Briefing Room: This alternate habitat configuration seats 10 kerbals.
+You can click on the conference phone to change the internal lighting color from white, blue, and off.

+Bug Fixes & Enhancements
+- Fixed rotation issues with the D2 Centrifuge.
+- WBT update.

 2.0.0.6
 New Part
 - S.A.F.E.R. : The Safe Affordable Fission Engine with Radiators generates ElectricCharge for your spacecraft needs.
 It is based upon the real-world SAFE - 400 reactor created by NASA.